nitindua/spatial-databases/readme.txt

 populate.java takes in the file names as command line arguments.
 Before inserting, all tables rows are first deleted.
 Insertions are according to the schema declared in createdb.sql, for each file, by making use of SDO_GEOMETRY to insert the spatial data objects.

-HW2.java consists of the GUI which has been designed using Swing api.
+SPDB.java consists of the GUI which has been designed using Swing api.
 It also consists of the resolution of all the 5 required query types.
 A summary of eqach query type is as below:

 A) Whole Region - Based on the active elements which are checked, I am running a simple query to output the spatial data of those selected objects.